ff-ultima/ff-ultima.github.io/docs/getting-started.md

 # Getting Started

-> You can find helpful documentation for almost anything related to the theme here.
+You can find helpful documentation for almost everything related to FF Ultima here.
 IF you still can't find what you're looking for, [post an issue](https://github.com/soulhotel/FF-ULTIMA/issues?q=is%3Aissue) on Github.
 Issues are addressed/answered anywhere between 1 hour to 1 day.

+### Looking for a full [list of theme settings? ->](./category/settings)

 ![gif](https://github.com/user-attachments/assets/dc1882e6-6543-41bd-aff7-ded2b96ffb97)